The moduli space of matroids: Cross ratios and rescaling classes

 \section{Cross ratios and rescaling classes}

-In this section, we will define and study the properties of the foundation of a matroid, which is a subpasture of the weak universal pasture that is closely related to the inner Tutte group from \cite{Dress-Wenzel89} and the universal partial field from \cite{Pendavingh-vanZwam10a}.
+In this section, we will define and study the properties of the foundation of a matroid, which is a subidyll of the universal pasture that is closely related to the inner Tutte group from \cite{Dress-Wenzel89} and the universal partial field from \cite{Pendavingh-vanZwam10a}.

 The key notions in this section are cross ratios, rescaling classes, fundamental elements, and the foundation of a matroid.
 We will study their interdependencies and apply our theory to reprove some classical results, e.g. the characterization of regular matroids as matroids which are representable over every field.
 We refer to section \ref{subsubsection: intro - foundations of binary and regular matroids} of the introduction for a list of such results.